THS2067/THS2067.github.io/README.md

 ## I Play Fortnite

-Check out my favorite [This is my Twitch Channel](https://www.twitch.tv/dallas_crowley/)
+Check out my Channel [This is my Twitch Channel](https://www.twitch.tv/dallas_crowley/)

 <p> This is Ninja, he is the Goat </p>